JBurrellIRL/ProjectFive/TESTING.md

 - *As a site admin I can create, update and delete products within the store so that I can manage the items currently for sale.*

-The site administrator has full access to CRUD functionality for all products, both from within the site front-end and also within the site admin panel.
+The site administrator has full access to CRUD functionality for all products, both from within the site front-end (when logged in as the superuser) and also within the site admin panel.

 When logged in, the site administrator can add products through an "Add Product" option that appears in the user drop-down menu: